If you’re looking for how to write the best thank you notes/emails after your interview, you’ve come to the right place.

 Those companies will NOT want to see a formal, five-paragraph thank you letter that takes up a full page.
 In fact, it might make them want to hire you less.

-However, if you’re in a more traditional or formal industry (like wedding planning), or if you want to send a thank you note in the mail rather than email, one of the next two thank you note examples might be better.
+However, if you’re in a more traditional or formal industry, or if you want to send a thank you note in the mail rather than email, one of the next two thank you note examples might be better.

 Hello <Interviewer’s Name>,